joshmarinacci/webxr-workshops/physics/README.md

 ![pong without physics](images/pong-no-physics.png)

 Physics is turned on in this scene but nothing is happening after the ball falls down.
-Let's chnge things a bit. first, turn off gravity and set restitution to 1.0 so the ball is super bouncy.
+Let's change things a bit: remix the project, then turn off gravity and set restitution to 1.0 so the ball is super bouncy.

 ```
 <a-scene physics="debug:true; gravity:0; restitution:1.0;">